UtkarshaAnand/VehicleAssistant/README.md

 * Install the dependencies and run _**node app.js**_ in the terminal.
 * Go to _**localhost:3000**_ in your web browser.
-* Register as a new user and acccess all the features.
+* Register as a new user and access all the features.